j0hnm4r5/unity2arduino/README.md

 # Simple start
 1. Clone or download this repo
-1. Read through the instructions within `presentation.md`
+1. Follow along with the instructions in `presentation.md`

 # To view the presentation in your own browser